 The Red River National Wildlife Refuge will be managed to provide for the restoration, enhancement, and conservation of bottomland hardwood forests, managed wetlands, and associated prairies, as an integral component of the Red River ecosystem.
 These habitats will support a variety of migratory birds, species of special concern, and other associated wildlife and plants.
-This effort will be enhanced and encouraged through both strong private landowner partnerships and public support by providing opportunities for environmental education and interpretation, hunting, fishing, and wildlife observation and photography.
+This effort will be enhanced and encouraged through both strong private landowner partnerships and public support by providing opportunities for hunting, fishing, wildlife observation, wildlife photography, and environmental education and interpretation.